 - on sandwiches or burgers

-Tips for homemade mayo
+Tips for the best homemade mayo

 - neutral tasting oil – use want to use oil with a light and very mild flavor.
 I love using avocado oil, but you could also use light olive oil.
 I do not recommend extra virgin olive oil as it is too strong and will completely change the taste of your mayo.